 Depending on the age of your child, try counting the berries you pick.
 Talk to your child about how a farm works, how food is grown and shipped to stores, and how animals produce eggs and dairy.
 Discuss how fresh farm foods like berries and eggs are healthy for growing bodies.
 If your child is older, you can even talk about photosynthesis and more in-depth natural science and biology as you explore the fun activities Brock’s Farm has to offer.

 802 South Evans Street, Greenville, NC 27834

 Make the art experience interactive!
-A preschooler may not completely relate to a painting from the 1800’s simply by looking at it; instead, have have your child tell you what they see.
-Ask your child to make up a story about the art; likewise, you can make up a story for them.
-Later, sit down together and draw or paint your own art.
+A preschooler may not completely relate to a painting from the 1800’s simply by looking at it; instead, have your child tell you what they see.
+Older children can stretch their imagination by making up a story about what they think is happening in the painting or right before or after it takes place.
+At home, you and your children can draw or paint your favorite thing at the museum!

 Make this summer one to remember with fun, hands-on adventures around the area.
 At Children’s Campus, we understand the importance of learning through fun and exploration and supplement education through our own, five-star science, art, and math projects and field trips.
 Learn more about our 5-star preschool programs and additional programs that we offer here at Children’s Campus of Greenville.
 Give us a call at 252-756-8200 to schedule a tour, or fill out the contact form below.